ueapy/ADA_JupyterLab/README.md

 In this file areas **you will need to modify** are:

-- *Line 17*: Update `abc12def@ada.uea.ac.uk` where 'abc12def' should be your 8 digit UEA username.
+- *Line 26*: Update `abc12def@ada.uea.ac.uk` where 'abc12def' should be your 8 digit UEA username.

 In this file areas you may want to modify are:

 - *Line 3*: The ADA partition the job is being submitted to.
 - *Line 4*: The memory you are asking for (how much memory you think your JupyterLab session will use).
 - *Line 5*: How long you want the JupyterLab session to last.
-- *Line 6-8*: The jobname and output files (these are important as you will see in the next section).
+- *Line 6-8*: The job-name and output files (these are important).
 - *Line 11*: Which python version you are using, this should match your conda env python version.

 There are three suitable partitions for running JupyterLab on ADA: